praj0123/CitizenShield/README.md

 Result: Switch back to the Citizen Map.
 The marker will turn Orange (Status: Dispatched).

-Built with ❤️ and Code for a Safer Future.
+Built with ❤️ and Code for a Safer Future from Agile Architects.